Frequently asked Questions & Answers

 Basic services typically do not include extensive programming, field measuring, existing drawings or other similar tasks which would be both optional and supplemental to the basic services, and reviewed prior to starting work.

-If field measurements and existing drawings are needed, the cost typically ranges from $600 to $800.
+If field measurements and existing drawings are needed, the cost typically ranges from $700 to $1000 for average single family home.

 What is your design process?

-Our design process typically involves four phases -
+Our design process typically involves five phases -

 1) Programming: Involves sitting down for a couple of hours going over the exact details of what you want the project to achieve, and how you prefer to live in your house.
 This is also when we sort through magazine clippings, books, etc.- yours and ours- to feel out a desired character for the building